-Our computer swipe system logs your child in when you enter the building and logs your child out when you come in to pick them up.
+For added security, our computer swipe system logs your child in when you enter the building and logs your child out when you come in to pick them up.
 Please make sure to swipe your card upon entering the building and as a safety mandate, please don’t allow people in the building without their cards.
 We have the card system with our doors lock to ensure those that enter our building is secure.
 If you have misplaced your card, please let our directors know so they can deactivate your card and issue you a new one!
 We do have a 7.00 charge for fobs outside of the 2 issued at enrollment.

 LN does not provide transportation of any kind to the children attending the school.
 Parents are asked to park their cars in the parking lot and walk their child into the building each day.
-Please follow these rules as they are mandated by the City of Maple Grove, Plymouth and Champlin.
+Please follow these rules as they are mandated by the City of Elmwood Park, Maple Grove, Plymouth and Champlin.
 Please be aware our parking lot is a one-way traffic flow.
 It is for the safety of our children.
 Please drive slowly and be aware of your surroundings!